jteijema/asreview-simulation-project/README.md

 This Docker image provides a pre-configured environment for running the ASReview simulation tool.
 The image is based on the official Python 3 Docker image and includes all dependencies required for running ASReview simulations.

-The image uses the [Synergy dataset](https://github.com/asreview/synergy-dataset-py).
+The image uses the [Synergy dataset](https://github.com/asreview/synergy-dataset-py), and will run the ARFI template for a single dataset using [Makita](https://github.com/asreview/asreview-makita)

 ## Usage